koalalorenzo/202003-immutable-infrastructure-vault/README.md

 make recover_root
 ```

-Then we ask the people holding the vault unsealink keys to run
+Then we ask the people holding the vault unsealing keys to run
 `vault operator generate-root` and to follow the instructions on screen.
 This is not required if we are using a cloud provided KMS solution.